-If an antibiotic is prescribed, take as directed and until it is gone.
-Antibiotics help prevent infection.
-Make sure to call the office if a rash or other unfavorable reactions occur.
+If an antibiotic is prescribed, take the tablets or liquid as directed.
+Take the entire prescription until gone.
+Antibiotics can be given to help prevent infection.
+Make sure to call the office if a rash or other unfavorable reaction occurs.